postmanlabs/pmquickstarts/site/pmguides/src/a-postman-tutorial-for-snowflake-sql-api/a-postman-tutorial-for-snowflake-sql-api.md

 Duration: 3

-In some cases, it might not be clear if Snowflake executed the SQL statement in an API request (e.g. due to a network error or a timeout).
+In some cases, it might not be clear if Snowflake executed the SQL statement in an API request (for example, due to a network error or a timeout).
 You might choose to resubmit the same request to Snowflake again in case Snowflake did not execute the statement.

 If Snowflake already executed the statement in the initial request and you resubmit the request again, the statement is executed twice.
-For some types of requests, repeatedly executing the same statement can have unintended consequences (e.g. inserting duplicate data into a table).
+For some types of requests, repeatedly executing the same statement can have unintended consequences (for example, inserting duplicate data into a table).

 To prevent Snowflake from executing the same statement twice when you resubmit a request, you can use a request ID to distinguish your request from other requests.
 Suppose you specify the same request ID in the initial request and in the resubmitted request.
 In that case, Snowflake does not execute the statement again if the statement has already executed successfully.